-The latter is the algebra of functions $C^\infty(\rmT[1]\frg[1])$, together with the differential given by the sum of the Chevalley--Eilenberg and de~Rham differentials on $C^\infty(\frg)$, which uniquely extends to $C^\infty(\rmT[1]\frg[1])$.
-A more detailed, abstract definition is found in~\cite{Abad:0901.0322}, see also~\cite{Mehta:0605356,Lean:2001.01101} for Lie $n$-algebroids.
+A more detailed discussion is found in~\cite{Abad:0901.0322}, see also~\cite{Mehta:0605356,Lean:2001.01101} for Lie $n$-algebroids.
 Truncating the latter description to $n=1$, we regard the graded commutative algebra $C^\infty(\rmT[1]\frg[1])$ as the algebra of differential forms $\Omega^\bullet(\frg[1])$.
 As explained above, the Chevalley--Eilenberg differential of $\frg$ can be regarded as a nilquadratic vector field $Q$ of degree~$1$ on $\frg[1]$, and the differential in $\sfW(\frg)$ is defined as the sum of the de~Rham differential on $\frg[1]$ and the Lie derivative $\caL_Q$.

 For our purposes, we will require the Weil algebra together with a splitting into Chevalley--Eilenberg and tangent generators.
 That is, we require an isomorphism

 for the Lie algebroid $\frg=(\frg\rightarrow M)$, where we view $\rmT[1]\frg[1]$ as a bundle over $M$ with projection given by the composition of the projections $\rmT[1]\frg[1] \to \frg[1]$ and $\frg[1] \to M$, and such an isomorphism is provided by a connection $\nabla$ on $\frg$.
 More precisely, such a connection yields a splitting of the tangent bundle into horizontal and vertical bundles, $\rmT\frg=H\frg\oplus V\frg$.
 The connection $\nabla$ induces a vector bundle isomorphism $H\frg\cong \sfp_M^*\rmT M$, where $\sfp_M$ is the bundle projection $\frg \to M$; and because $\frg$ is a vector bundle, we have the canonical isomorphism $V\frg \cong \sfp_M^*\frg$.
 Thus, $\rmT\frg \cong \sfp_M^*\rmT M \oplus \sfp_M^*\frg$ via $\nabla$.
 Equivalently, $\rmT\frg \cong \rmT M \times_M \frg \times_M \frg$, the middle factor as the aligned base point factor of $\sfp_M^*\rmT M$ and $\sfp_M^*\frg$ over $\frg$, thus, with gradings $\rmT[1]\frg[1] \cong \rmT[1] M \times_M \frg[1] \times_M \frg[2]$.
 Now, the composition of the natural bundle projections $\rmT[1] \frg[1] \to \frg$ and $\frg[1] \to M$ equips $\rmT[1]\frg[1]$ with a canonical vector bundle structure over $M$ via that isomorphism induced by $\nabla$.
 By construction this aligns with the vector bundle structure of $\rmT[1]M\oplus \frg[1]\oplus \frg[2]$.
 For later purposes, we define the projection